PlanktonAnalytics/PlanktonClassification/README.md

 By default

 modelname="CopNonDetritus_42317_FP32" # DSG DEC 2021 model, optimised by openVino by PFC.
-See https://zenodo.org/record/6124415#.YiRbMRMUXBn for models
+See https://zenodo.org/record/6124415#.YiRbMRMUXBn for models.

 labelstr="CopNonDetritus_42317_Labels.xml"

-FIXED in the code, as these models are known to work.
+Note: these are FIXED in the code, as these models are known to work.

 <b>EXAMPLE: python3 DNN_PreSort.py --dpath=./2020_10_21-short/ --mpath=../models/Model-CEFAS-Pi-CopNonDetritus_42317/</b>